 The Andaman Islands have everything you could desire from an adventurous yachting destination.
 There are literally hundreds of deserted islands to explore, each one seemingly more spectacular than the last.
 The beaches are magnificently pristine and the snorkelling and scuba diving are amongst the best in the world, with an almost untouched marine ecosystem.

 There is a live volcano, thousands of square miles of untouched jungle, exotic and thriving wildlife and primitive hunter-gatherer tribes.
 The fishing is amongst the best in the world.

 The Andamans is also starting to develop a superb reputation as a frontier surfing destination where the reef breaks have never been surfed before.

 The Andaman Islands were declared a World Heritage Site in 2002.
 The Nicobar Islands are closed to all except Indian Nationals.

 Plan to visit the Andamans between December and May.
 Mid December to the end of February is the best time with warm, sunny conditions and a reliable 20 knots of wind every day.

 March and April have little wind and are the best months for diving and snorkelling – this is also the time of year when the migratory whales visit the Andamans.

 Port Blair is the main town and the only Port of Entry in the Andaman Islands.
 It is a quaint, dirty, crowded and friendly Indian town that looks as though it has been ripped out of the colonial 1930s and dropped into the 21st century.
-Port Blair has an airport with daily connecting flights to ...
+Port Blair has an airport with around five daily connecting flights to...